Skip to main content

 PowerShell API

-The included PowerShell plugin provides a powerful way to extend the SCCM Manager with arbitrary functions.
-More information about the integration of the plugin can be found on the corresponding plugin page.
+The included PowerShell plugin provides a powerful way to extend the SCCM Manager with custom functionality.
+For more information on integrating the plugin, please visit the plugin's page.

 Example configuration